 Here are some tips to help when emotion threatens to overwhelm:

 Pace ourselves: stress can make us talk too fast!
-Slow down: centre & ground
+Slow down: centre and ground

 Be conscious of our breathing and consciously take a breath when we need to: holding our breath creates more tension.